UMN-Hydro/GSFLOW-GRASS/README.md

   * We recommend naming the **"Project Location"** the same as **"proj_name"**.
   * No "Location Title" is needed.
   * We suggest that you **"Read projection and datum terms from a georeferenced data file"** to set the coordinate system.
 Each GRASS GIS location has only one coordinate system.
 Your DEM **must be in a projected coordinate system**: we do not test our codes using geographic (lat/lon) coordinate systems.

+***Important***: Your **DEM** must be at least **2 full MODFLOW grid cells larger on each side than the catchment that you seek to model**.
+This will ensure that (1) offmap flow is not a problem and (2) the constant-head MODFLOW boundary condition at the outlet may properly be built.
+As additional cells with offmap flow inputs will be removed from the DEM, it is often wise to pad the DEM even more than this.

 ![GRASS GIS start-up screen](figures/GRASS_startup_screen.png)